koii-network/orca-task-template/README.md

 <!-- ### SSL (optional)

 If you would like to use SSL, specify a certificate for rootCA. -->

-### Task Functions

-Every Koii Task must perform 4 functions:

-1. Task
-2. Submission
-3. Audit
-4. Distribute rewards

-These four functions are defined in the file `src/index.js`.

-In a regular Koii task, you would write your task logic here.
-In the case of an Orca task, three of these functions make calls to your HTTP endpoints within your container.
-In most cases, you will not need to edit these functions.

-The fourth function, `distribution` defines your compensation logic, and can be edited as needed.

-- `task(roundNumber)`: Makes a get request to the endpoint `/task/:roundNumber`.
-- `submission(roundNumber)`: Makes a get request to the endpoint `/submission/:roundNumber`, then uploads the submission data to IPFS and returns the file CID to be submitted on chain as the submission proof.
-- `audit(submission, roundNumber)`: Retrieves the submission data from IPFS using the CID that was submitted on chain.
-Makes a post request to `/audit` and returns the result.
-- `distribution(submitters, bounty, roundNumber)`: The default code deducts 70% of the stake for nodes that fail audit and distributes the bounty for that round (defined by `bounty_per_round` in your `config-task.yml`) equally between all nodes that pass audit.

 ### Deploy Task